MortenHarding/docker-3270BBS/README.md

 cp data/full-backup.dmp data/tsu.db
 ```

-# Build the container using the dockerfile in this repo
+# Build the container

+Build a container, using the dockerfile from this repo, with the latest release of TSU from https://github.com/moshix/3270BBS/releases

 ```sh
 docker build -t My-3270bbs .